Test Format & Components - MITAM

 Section 2: Comprehension of scientific texts in psychology

-The questions associated with each text (11-14 questions per text) mostly relate to comprehension.
+The questions associated with each text (12-15 questions per text) mostly relate to comprehension.
 A few cover issues in psychology that are related to the topic of the text, the answers to which are not necessarily to be found in the text.
 All questions in this part are multiple-choice questions.

 The times allotted to the different sections of the test may change from one test date to another.
 The exact times will be announced by the proctors during the test.